7 Signs You Might Have Candida Overgrowth

-Probiotics.
-Having enough of the good bugs in your system can help keep candida from growing out of control.
+- Probiotics: Having enough of the good bugs in your system can help keep candida from growing out of control15.
 "They help boost the gut population of helpful bacteria, thereby crowding out candida," Trubow says.
-Probiotic strains like S. boulardii seem to be particularly beneficial for fighting yeast overgrowth.
+Probiotic strains like S. boulardii seem to be particularly beneficial for fighting yeast overgrowth16.

-Antimicrobial agents.
-Caprylic acid, olive leaf extract, oil of oregano, garlic, and lapachol boast antifungal activity that could potentially help thwart candida infections.
+- Antimicrobial agents: Caprylic acid, olive leaf extract17, oil of oregano, garlic18, and lapachol19 boast antifungal activity that could potentially help thwart candida infections.
 "I use products that contain several of these agents," Zibdeh explains.
 "Or if my patient has food sensitivities, I may choose one or two ingredients to introduce at a time."